How do I troubleshoot IRSA errors in Amazon EKS?

 aws iam list-open-id-connect-providers | grep EXAMPLED539D4633E53DE1B716D3041E

-If the OIDC provider doesn't exist, then run the following eksctl command to create one:
+If the OIDC provider doesn't exist, then run the following eksctl command to create an OIDC provider:

 eksctl utils associate-iam-oidc-provider --cluster cluster name --approve